How It Works: Two-Step Analysis

 Rental viable: cash flow > $200/mo AND cap rate > 6%.
 Marginal: cash flow > $50 OR cap > 4%.

-Michigan taxes, two tracks: flip holding costs use the
+Michigan taxes, two tracks: flip holding costs always use the

-current assessed tax bill (often homestead/capped β taxes don't reset until the year after sale).
-Rental viability uses uncapped SEV (50% of ARV) at the millage,
+current tax bill (often homestead/capped — taxes don't reset until the year after sale).
+Rental viability uses an

-Holding costs: taxes + rehab insurance (150% of standard β vacant/builder's risk policy) + $200/mo utilities + 12% hard money interest on (purchase price + 50% of repairs as avg draw balance) + 2pt loan origination fee (one-time).
-Hold periods:
+Holding costs: taxes + rehab insurance (150% of standard — vacant/builder's risk policy) + $200/mo utilities + 12% hard money interest on (buyer's purchase basis + 50% of repairs as avg draw balance) + 2pt loan origination fee (one-time) — or

 Closing costs β sell side: agent commission (default 5% β 2.5% listing + 2.5% buyer's agent, post-NAR) + Michigan transfer tax (0.86%, state $7.50/$1k + county $1.10/$1k, seller-paid) + seller title/settlement/misc ($750 flat).

-Buyer gross profit = ARV − purchase − repairs (industry standard, no costs deducted).
+Buyer gross profit = ARV − buyer basis − repairs (industry standard, no costs deducted).

 Buyer net profit = gross − holding − agent commission − transfer tax − seller closing − buyer closing (what buyer walks away with).

-ROI = gross profit ÷ (purchase + repairs) β matches ATTOM/BiggerPockets standard.
+ROI = gross profit ÷ (buyer basis + repairs) β matches ATTOM/BiggerPockets standard.

 All thresholds adjustable in Settings.